Tenure track

 In the evaluation processes, we always follow the principles of responsible evaluation, learn more here.

-Recruitments and tenure and advancement reviews are always based on holistic peer evaluation, in which the evaluation criteria include the quality of research/artistic work, teaching, and impact/service.
+Appointment reviews are always based on holistic peer evaluation, in which the evaluation criteria include the quality of research/artistic work, teaching, and impact and service.
 The weight of different criteria may vary at different career levels.
-The same criteria are used for both recruitment and advancement reviews at all levels.
+The same criteria are used in all appointment reviews at all career path levels.

 Tenure track evaluation takes place through the following dimensions: